mwin007iv/magento2-php-fpm-aws/README.md

 # Description

-Run magento 2 in AWS Beanstalk with autoscaling and tons of features.
+Run magento 2 in **AWS Elastic Beanstalk** with autoscaling and tons of features.

+AWS Notes:

+1. Create VPC: http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/vpc-rds.html#vpc-rds-create-env to allow multi varnish communication.
+2. Launch a Elastic Beanstalk application within the above VPC.

 This image is built from the official [`php`](https://hub.docker.com/_/php/) repository and contains PHP configurations for Magento 2.